jedimt/ansible-role-kubernetes_kube_prometheus/README.md

 Dependencies
 ------------

-This playbook depends on the `ansible-role-golang-install` role and that an existing Kubernetes cluster is available.
+This playbook depends on the `jedimt.ansible-role-golang-install` role and that an existing Kubernetes cluster is available.

 Example Playbook
 ----------------